 - B. The Administrative Office of Pennsylvania Courts shall design and publish the Confidential Document Form. - C. Confidential documents submitted with the Confidential Document Form shall not be accessible to the public, except as ordered by a court.
 However, the Confidential Document Form or a copy of it shall be accessible to the public. - D. Parties and their attorneys shall be solely responsible for complying with the provisions of this section and shall certify their compliance to the court.
-The certification that shall accompany each filing shall be substantially in the following form "I certify that this filing complies with the provisions of the Case Records_Public Access Policy of the Unified Judicial System of Pennsylvania that require filing confidential information and documents differently than non-confidential information and documents." - E. A court or custodian is not required to review any filed document for compliance with this section.
-A party's or attorney's failure to comply with this section shall not affect access to case records that are otherwise accessible. - F. If confidential documents are not submitted with the Confidential Document Form, a court of record may, upon motion or its own initiative, with or without a hearing, order that any such documents be sealed.
-A court of record may also impose appropriate sanctions for failing to comply with this section.
+The certification that shall accompany each filing shall be substantially in the following form "I certify that this filing complies with the provisions of the Public Access Policy of the Unified Judicial System of Pennsylvania: Case Records of the Appellate and Trial Courts that require filing confidential information and documents differently than non-confidential information and documents." - E. A court or custodian is not required to review any filed document for compliance with this section.
+A party's or attorney's failure to comply with this section shall not affect access to case records that are otherwise accessible. - F. If confidential documents are not submitted with the Confidential Document Form, a court may, upon motion or its own initiative, with or without a hearing, order that any such documents be sealed.
+A court may also impose appropriate sanctions for failing to comply with this section.

-- G. If a filed document fails to comply with the requirements of this section, a magisterial district court may, upon request or its own initiative, with or without a hearing order that any such documents be sealed. - H. This section shall apply to all documents for any case filed with a court or custodian on or after the effective date of this policy.
+G. This section shall apply to all documents for any case filed with a court or custodian on or after the effective date of this policy.